 - Quality Hardwood or Paulownia – the Fiji range offers the choice of either a painted or stained finish, using only top quality timber from sustainable sources, Paulownia wood is well-suited to a stained finish.

-- White Teak – this is the crème de la crème of wooden shutters and is known as the Sumatra range.
+- White Teak – this is the crème de la crème of wooden shutters and is known as the Samoa range.
 White Teak is a very special wood that comes from sustainable, certified forests on the Solomon Islands and is impossible to beat for both exquisiteness and durability.
 It is also known for its optional hidden hinges and distinctive frames.

 Having decided on the most suitable material for your shutters, you must then decide on style and colours.
 Choose from full height, solid panels, tier-on-tier, café style, track and skylight – they are even perfect for conservatories.
 Your choice will depend on personal requirements for each, individual window, because, as they are made-to-measure, even unusual shaped windows, such as bays, arches and circles will look amazing.